 Almond cake batter is simple to make, too.
 I love almond flavor in the cake.
 Almond flour is easy to find in any stores these days.
 Just whip up together and spread on the spring pan.

 Spoon some of the lemon custard in the middle.
-I used about 2/3 of the custard and saved the rest for the toasts or other uses.
-I also sprinkled a little bit of almond flakes to give a nice look.
+Use about 2/3 of the custard and save the rest for breakfast toasts or other uses.
+Sprinkle a little bit of almond flakes to give a nice look.

 Bake in 350 degree oven for 35 minutes.
 The custard is still wet and moist, and the cake is nicely browned.
 Love the intense yellow color of the custard.

 Cut a slice and enjoyed the labor.
 Yum~!